Frequently Asked Questions

 What does it cost?

 Two options, both flat-fee and transparent.
 One-time purchase: $79, covers one property for one tax year, regenerate with fresh HCAD data any time through December 31 of your tax year.
 No future charges.
 Annual protection: $79 today and $49 each March 1 thereafter.
+Each year's fresh evidence package is generated and emailed to you on May 1, after HCAD publishes the new tax year's appraisal data.
 Subscribers get unlimited regeneration anytime the subscription is active (not just during the season), and save $30 every year after the first vs. buying one-time each year.
-You can cancel the annual plan any time before the next renewal from your order page or by emailing us — cancellation is immediate and you keep access to every package you've paid for.
+You can cancel the annual plan any time before the next renewal from your order page or by emailing us, cancellation is immediate and you keep access to every package you've paid for.

 How does the annual auto-renewal work?